BlockchainCommons/Research/papers/bcr-2020-007-hdkey.md

 > 32 bytes: the chain code<br/>
 > 33 bytes: the public key or private key data (serP(K) for public keys, 0x00 || ser256(k) for private keys)

-This serialization is then [BASE58-CHECK] encoded, which adds four more bytes at the end as a checksum.
+This serialization is then [BASE58-CHECK](https://en.bitcoin.it/wiki/Base58Check_encoding) encoded, which adds four more bytes at the end as a checksum.

 The specification herein can be used in such a way that it is isomorphic with the serialization specified by BIP32.
 It also includes options that may break isomorphism.

 ### CDDL for Key Path

-The following specification is written in Concise Data Definition Language [CDDL].
+The following specification is written in Concise Data Definition Language [CDDL](https://tools.ietf.org/html/rfc8610).

-When used embedded in another CBOR structure, this structure should be tagged #6.304.
+When used embedded in another CBOR structure, this structure should be tagged #6.40304.

 ```
 ; Metadata for the complete or partial derivation path of a key.